MHindermann/m3/README.md

 The main takeaway from this analysis is that the input data needs be cleaned.
 More precisely, on a conceptual level, OWCM as provided in `input/owcm_full` is a thesaurus (i.e., a controlled vocabulary with a binary relation on the vocabulary interpreted as semantic hierarchy).
 However, on the level of implementation, it is not even a controlled vocabulary since it lacks the usual specifications.
 For example, the provided data fields are undefined and sometimes used inconsistently; the plaintext descriptor is of very low granularity; the hierarchy between entries is not made explicit.
 This problem can be amended by converting `owcm_full` into a SKOS instance [4].
 This approach ties in nicely with the Basel University Library's strategy of collecting and making available as many thesauri, vocabularies and ontologies as possible in one place at BARTOC Skosmos [5].
 In addition, having a SKOS instance of OWCM provides a clear framework for reconciling OWCM with GND.

-#### 3. OWCM to SKOS converter
+#### 3. OWCM XLSX to SKOS converter

 `converter.py` is a Python script to convert `input/owcm_full` into  a Skosmos [6] compliant JSON-LD called `output/owcm_skos`.
-The script is documented so I won't rehash the details here. `input/owcm_full` has a preamble defining its namespace and a graph which consists of the OWCM concept scheme and all of its concepts.
-Let me briefly describe the ten data fields used for these concepts in relation to the data fields of `input/owcm_full`:
+The script is documented so I won't rehash the details here. `output/owcm_skos` has a preamble defining its namespace and a graph which consists of the OWCM concept scheme and all of its concepts.
+Let me describe some of the data fields of these concepts and explain how they relate to the data fields of `input/owcm_full` (i.e., code, descriptor, changelog):

-1. `uri`: a URI of the form https://bartoc.org/ocwm/CODE (e.g., https://bartoc.org/ocwm/AA6) intended to serve as its PID.
+1. `uri`: a URI of the form https://bartoc.org/ocwm/code intended to serve as its PID.
 By adding `output/owcm_skos` to BARTOC Skosmos, the URI will turn into a URL.
-2. `skos:prefLabel`: the part of the descripor that
+2. `prefLabel`: the part of the descriptor that names the concept.
+3. `altLabel`: the part of the descriptor that used to name the concept; not yet implemented.
+4. `definition`: the part of the descriptor that defines the concept.
+5. `historyNote`: a copy of the descriptor.
+6. `changeNote`: the change to the concept implemented by MKB as documented in changelog.
+7. `broader`: the parent concept.
+8. `narrower`: the child concept(s).

+In short, the code is used to provide each concept with a PID and to build the hierarchy of concepts; the descriptor is split into the data fields `prefLabel`, `altLabel`, `definition`; and changelog is used to build `changeNote`.

+#### 4. Reconciling OWCM SKOS with GND

-#### 4. Outlook
+#### 5. Outlook

-#### 5. References
+#### 6. References
 [1] George P. Murdock (19XX)
 [2] https://ehrafworldcultures.yale.edu/ehrafe/
 [3] https://www.dnb.de/DE/Professionell/Standardisierung/GND/gnd_node.html